VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 First you must create a free Virgil Security developer's account by signing up [here](https://developer.virgilsecurity.com/account/signup).
 Once you have your account you can [sign in](https://developer.virgilsecurity.com/account/signin) and generate an access token for your application.

 The access token provides authenticated secure access to Virgil Keys Services and is passed with each API call.
-The access token also allows the API to associate your appвЂ™s requests with your Virgil Security developer's account.
+The access token also allows the API to associate your app's requests with your Virgil Security developer's account.

 Use this token to initialize the SDK client [here](#initialization).